HypeTrade307/HypeTrade/README.md

 gcloud auth configure-docker us-central1-docker.pkg.dev

 For testing your code:
 Commit changes, then run the following unified command.
+I recommend waiting till the end of your session to push.
 It will take ~20 mins the first time, but after that, it'll take a lot lesser, ~3 mins.
 If any of the following commands break, you don't need to run each of them again, you can just run the one that broke and onwards.